adilanchian/RealTimeResume-Server/README.md

 - Pusher (Realtime notification service) - https://pusher.com
 - Mammoth.js (.docx to HTML converter) - https://github.com/mwilliamson/mammoth.js

-## Questions/Concerns
+## Questions
 Thanks for checking out this project!
 If you have any questions or concerns in regards to the server component please file a Github Issue in this repository.
-If you have any questions or cocerns about the Angular portion of this component, please file a Github Issue in https://github.com/adilanchian/RealTimeResume-Angular
+If you have any questions or concerns about the Angular portion of this component, please file a Github Issue in https://github.com/adilanchian/RealTimeResume-Angular